harryHagrid/daily-mart-app/README.md

 # daily-mart-app
-A e-commerce app powered by react
+A e-commerce app powered by react and java.